 Fellowship is based on the following tenets:

 It should show evidence of ASSIMILATION.
-As stated above, whatever the source of specialization the candidate for fellow should show via past action the ability to integrate and assimilate all areas of aerospace studies just as a general officer can do the same for a military capability regardless of original MOS.
-You can’t effectively ply your trade at the highest levels of organizational competence without having a better than average working knowledge of the organizational big picture.
+As stated above, whatever the source of specialisation the candidate for Fellow should show via past action the ability to integrate and assimilate all areas of aerospace studies just as a general officer can do the same for a military capability regardless of original MOS.
+You can’t effectively ply your trade at the highest levels of organisational competence without having a better than average working knowledge of the organisational big picture.

 It should be a visual example of AsMA VALUES AND OBJECTIVES.
 Through one’s professional performance and personal integrity, a Fellow should be a living testament to all that AsMA holds as elemental and vital.

 Fellows are selected from among those active members who have made outstanding contributions to aerospace medicine, aeronautics, astronautics, undersea medicine, or environmental health, either in research, in the practical usage of research, or by precept and example.
-Nominations for Fellowship may be made only by Fellows who are active members.
+Nominations for Fellowship may be made only by Fellows who are active members (or through the AFG process).

 Points System Used for Fellows Evaluation